davideranieri/davideranieri.github.io/C++ Notes/APC_Les10.md

 ## ***ABSTRACT CLASSES***

-## Abstratc Base Classes and Pure Virtual Functions
+## Abstract Base Classes and Pure Virtual Functions

 **Pure virtual function** is a virtual member function that **must be overridden** in a derived class that has objects; **must have no function definition in the base class**.